ManyTinyThings/ManyTinyThingsWeb/chapters/energy.markdown

     endStep();
 </script>

 We can now see how the total energy is made up of the individual energy of each particle.
-And while the total energy always has the same shape, the energy of the individual particles vary a lot.
+And while the total energy always has the same shape, the energy of the individual particles vary wildly.

 Balls knocking each other around is actually a pretty good model of how the world works at the atomic level.
 One big difference: _there is no friction_.

-Remove the friction of the system using the slider below.
+Lower the friction using the slider below.

 <script>
     cue(function() {